Crimson Quill’s Appraisal #223

 Grue Factor: 3/5

-For the Grue-Guzzlers: As much as CGI plays a part, there is also a plethora of practical FX and the name Greg Nicotero being attached alone gives goosebumps.
+For the Grue-Guzzlers: As much as CGI plays a part, there are also a plethora of practical effects and the name Greg Nicotero being attached alone gives goosebumps.
 Predators is not as grisly as one might be expecting although we still get the delights of spinal columns being wrestled free as trophies. plentiful impalement and a resplendent predator beheading, replete with phosphorescent grue.